(Note: Every effort has been made to update the information below, however things are subject to change without notice.)

 MEET WITH ISA

-- Bring above items so the ISA can verify your eligibility for OPT
+- Bring above items so the ISC can verify your eligibility for OPT

-- ISA will update your SEVIS record with OPT recommendation and employment START and END DATE
+- ISC will update your SEVIS record with OPT recommendation and employment START and END DATE

-- ISA will print and sign the new I-20 with OPT recommendation
+- ISC will print and sign the new I-20 with OPT recommendation

 MAIL COMPLETED APPLICATION